Skip to main content

 From the left navigation select Infrastructure.

-You should see 3 nodes reporting.
-The Instana VM, the MQACE VM and the Single Node OpenShift (SNO) VM.
-If you don't see them yet, give the agents a few minutes to start up.
+You should see 5 nodes reporting.
+The Multi-node Instana Cluster, the MQACE VM and the Single Node Kubernetes VM.
+If you don't see them yet, give the agents a few minutes to start reporting.

 note

-4.8: Troubleshooting Instana Agent Installation on Kubernetes Cluster
+4.7: Troubleshooting the Instana Agent Installation on a Kubernetes Cluster

-If you don't see the SNO host in the Demo Apps zone after a couple of minutes, you need to troubleshoot the Instana Agent.
+If you don't see the demo-apps host in the Demo Apps zone after a couple of minutes, you need to troubleshoot the Instana Agent.

 Check to make sure that all pods are running.
 Since Instana agent runs as a DaemonSet the number of pods should be equal to number of nodes in your cluster, in this case one.